AbhiK002/blappy-fird/README.md

 ### 5. `update_highscore_in_file(self, score: int)`
   - if `self.current_highscore_in_file` is set to the God or Cheater string values, stop the function here
   - if the given argument `score` is less than or equal to the integer value of `self.current_highscore_in_file`, that means the player hasn't beaten the current highscore. the function stops here
-  - otherwise, the `self.check_game_directory()` is called and the `score` is written into the file
-    - implying the player beat their highscore
+  - otherwise, the `self.check_game_directory()` is called and the `score` is written into the file, implying the player beat their highscore
   - `self.current_highscore_in_file` is set to the string form of `score`

 ### 6. `get_current_highscore(self)`
   - returns the string `self.current_highscore_in_file`
-  - this string will be displayed in the GUI of the game in the `self.highscore_canvas_label` if you remember.
+  - this string will be displayed in the GUI of the game in the `self.highscore_canvas_label` of class `App` in `main.py` if you remember.

 ### 7. `get_current_bg_image(self)`
   - returns the `PhotoImage` object of `self.game_background_image`